acrobotic/Ai_Samples_RPi/README.md

 # Acrobotic Raspberry Pi Examples

 This repository contains demo code and resources for making sample projects with the Raspberry Pi.
-For getting started help see the [wiki](https://github.com/acrobotic/Ai_RPi_Examples/wiki).
+For getting started help and tutorials see the [wiki](https://github.com/acrobotic/Ai_RPi_Examples/wiki).

 Demos
 =====